Roboterbastler/known_map_localization/README.md

 # known_map_localization
 ROS code related to my bachelor thesis "ROS-Modul zur Lokalisierung in a priori bekannten Karten".

+This work is related to the project EffFeu of the DAI-Labor at TU Berlin (http://www.dai-labor.de/cog/laufende_projekte/efffeu/).
+It has been supervised by Christopher-Eyk Hrabia.

 ## Content
 This repository consists of multiple packages